 Have you or someone you know used a Public Defender?
 Do you think they properly handled your case?

-Court records are are public and available to anyone who requests them.
+Court records are public and available to anyone who requests them.
 Court records contain a case file containing a docket and all motions, documents, and evidence filed during your court case.
 You are able to access your court case records using the internet service, or at the Powell County Clerk of Court.

 Clerk of Court